 The key takeaway is that awareness and caution are essential when interacting with unfamiliar communications or requests.

-If any of the strategies discussed here raised questions or sparked ideas, our team is happy to help.
-Whether you attended the event or are reviewing this recap for the first time, your advisor can walk through how these concepts may apply to your personal situation.
+If any of the topics discussed here raised questions or sparked new ideas, our team is happy to help.
+Whether you attended the event or are reviewing this recap for the first time, your advisor can walk through how these topics may relate to your personal situation.